zzonyo/trust-docs-test/source/index.html.md

 ## 1.0.0 has launched on December 10, 2018

-# Huobi Derivative Market (HBDM) API Access Illustration
+# Future API Access Illustration

 ##  API List